 350g desiccated coconut

-Then turn the cake out onto a board.
-Trim the edges to make a cake 28 x 16 cm and cut into 4cm square cakes to give a total of 28 x (4x4cm) cakes.
-At school any trimmings were eaten up in seconds so nothing goes to waste!
+Turn the cake out onto a board and trim the edges to make a cake 28 x 16 cm, then cut into 4cm square cakes to give a total of 28 x (4x4cm) cakes.

 Place the desiccated coconut on a large plate.
 Dip each cake or lamington in the icing until completely covered.
 Roll in the coconut and set on a wire rack.
 Repeat with the remaining sponges.
 Chill for a minimum of 1 hr, then serve.